 b) the United Nations Human Rights Council resolution on the promotion, protection and enjoyment of human rights on the Internet (A/HRC/20/L.13);

-c) Resolution 20 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference;
+c) Resolution 20 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference on non-discriminatory access to modern telecommunication/ information and communication technology facilities, services and related applications;

-d) Resolution 102 (Rev. Busan, 2014) of the Plenipotentiary Conference;
+d) Resolution 102 (Rev. Bucharest, 2022) of the Plenipotentiary Conference;

-e) Resolution 64 (Rev. Busan, 2014) of the Plenipotentiary Conference;
+e) Resolution 64 (Rev. Bucharest, 2022) of the Plenipotentiary Conference;

 f) United Nations General Assembly (UNGA) Resolution 70/125, on the outcome document of the high-level meeting of the General Assembly on the overall review of the implementation of the WSIS outcomes;

-g) the WSIS+10 High-Level Event outcomes (Geneva, 2014), which were submitted as an input into the overall review of WSIS by UNGA, especially those related to transfer of know-how and technology and to non-discriminatory access, within the framework of the required activities in this regard,
+g) the WSIS+10 High-Level Event outcomes (Geneva, 2014), which were submitted as an input into the overall review of WSIS by UNGA, especially those related to transfer of know-how and technology and to non-discriminatory access, within the framework of the required activities in this regard;

+h) Resolution 44 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly on Bridging the standardization gap between developing and developed countries,

 noting

-that § 48 of the WSIS Declaration of Principles recognized that: "The Internet has evolved into a global facility available to the public and its governance should constitute a core issue of the information society agenda.
+a) that § 48 of the WSIS Declaration of Principles recognized that: "The Internet has evolved into a global facility available to the public and its governance should constitute a core issue of the information society agenda.
 The international management of the Internet should be multilateral, transparent and democratic, with the full involvement of governments, the private sector, civil society and international organizations.
-It should ensure an equitable distribution of resources, facilitate access for all and ensure a stable and secure functioning of the Internet, taking into account multilingualism",
+It should ensure an equitable distribution of resources, facilitate access for all and ensure a stable and secure functioning of the Internet, taking into account multilingualism";

+b) that there is a standardization gap between developing and developed countries in definition and adoption of non-discriminatory international standards related to new/emerging telecommunications/information and communication technologies,

 recognizing